May 2005 (Part 2)

 In our school, Shaolin Wahnam, right at the very first lessons in Tai Chi Chuan or Shaolin Kungfu, our students experience energy flow and cosmic awareness.
 For those who do not have such experiences, terms like “energy flow” and “cosmic awareness” do not mean anything.
 But for the initiated, such direct experiences give them a tremendous sense of freedom, peace and spiritual joy.

-You can read many personal accounts of these experiences in my website and our Shaolin Wahnam Discussion Forum http://wongkiewkit.com/forum/ .
-Besides my Taijiquan website http://taijiquan.org which you mentioned, you can find a lot of information in my other website http://shaolin.org .
+You can read many personal accounts of these experiences in my website and our Shaolin Wahnam Discussion Forum https://wongkiewkit.com/forum/.
+Besides my Taijiquan website https://taijiquan.org, you can find a lot of information in my other website https://shaolin.org.
 But even if you may not learn from us, you can be assured that we shall be very happy to help you the best we can.

 Meanwhile practice your Tai Chi Chuan following my advice as follows as best as you comfortably can.